 Surrounding the image of a victorious Heracles are the words “Life”, “Liberty”, and “Pursuit of Happiness”, which together form the well-known phrase from the Declaration of Independence.
 Thomas Jefferson, who drafted the Declaration of Independence, was the third president of the United States.

 The second president of the United States was the great John Adams.
 Adams, a close friend of Jefferson, proposed that an image of Hercules be used for America’s Great Seal.
 Adams’ design featuring Hercules was rejected by Congress in favour of the Bald Eagle, a decision Benjamin Franklin, another Founding Father, complained bitterly about in a letter to his daughter on January 26, 1784: “For my own part I wish the Bald Eagle had not been chosen the Representative of our Country.
 He is a Bird of bad moral Character.
 He does not get his Living honestly.”

 Notably, each right is symbolized by an image of a right hand, forming the pun “Our Rights”.
 The hand gestures are all self-explanatory except for autonomy, which requires explanation.
-Autonomy means “self-rule” (from Greek autos “self” and nomos “rule”).
+Autonomy means “self-government” (from Greek autos “self” and nomos “government”).
+The concept of autonomy recognizes that every man is an end in him- or herself, not the means to the ends of others.
+Autonomy means self-responsibility, which in turn means having control over our choices.
+It also means being accountable for making choices that concern the rights of others.
 To say “fingers crossed” means “hopefully.”
 Capitalism, which is the system that fosters and upholds autonomy, brings hope, as Ayn Rand recognized in her 1977 lecture Global Balkanization: “Capitalism … brought such hope, progress and general good will that the young people of today, who have not seen it, find it hard to believe.”